rfuxx/jaendc-android/README.md

 - You can add/edit/delete filters to match your personal filter collection (feature not available when running on old Android 2.x devices).
 - When calculated exposure time is four seconds or more, you can also start a timer for the exposure which will notify you when the calculated time is over, even when the app has been closed meanwhile.

 JaeNDC is modeled after Boris Nienke's popular NDCalc2 app for iOS; this JaeNDC Android app is actually a nice exercise in Android app development for me.
+Meanwhile some suggestions and extras have been implemented into JaeNDC, which make it a bit different from its original design and its original idol.

-This app should also plays well with tablets, tested on two Android 5.x devices with different large screen sizes.
+This app also plays well with tablets, tested on several different simulated and real devices with different large screen sizes.

 ## Install via Google Play Store
 https://play.google.com/store/apps/details?id=de.westfalen.fuldix.jaendc